ossd-s25/project-evaluation/Coralnet.md

 -----------

-Name:
+Name: Ajok Thon

 Operating system: MacOS

-Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it)
+Was the installation successful? (if not, explain what went wrong and what you did to try to remedy it):
+-The installation portion was not successful for me.
+After downloading PostgresSQL, my mac had issues

-How long did the whole process take?
+How long did the whole process take?:
+-While I was not able to complete the whole process, I estimate it would take approximatetly an hour for a beginner to get set up

 ------------